LambdaHack/LambdaHack/README.md

 Compatibility notes
 -------------------

-The current code was tested with GHC 7.6 and 7.8, but should also work with other GHC versions (see file `.travis.yml.7.4.2` for GHC 7.4 commands).
+The current code was tested with GHC 7.6.3 and 7.8.1, but should also work with other GHC versions.

 If you are using the terminal frontends, numerical keypad may not work correctly depending on versions of the libraries, terminfo and terminal